BUILDING RESILIENCE IN THE WATERSHED

 Climate Change Is Here

-Warming temperatures also impact the native biodiversity of flora and fauna in our watershed, causing a decline in forest health and the loss of carbon sequestration and other ecosystem services.
+Warming temperatures also impact the native biodiversity of plants and animals in our watershed.
+Increasing temperatures can cause a decline in forest health and the loss of carbon sequestration and other ecosystem services.

 BY 2070, OUR REGION IS EXPECTED TO EXPERIENCE

-Up to 50 days where temps exceed 90 °F each year
+Up to 50 days a year where temps exceed 90 °F

 Loss for ecosystem services, possibly with severe consequences